pineman/pineman.github.io/posts/2024-05-25_just-use-curl.md

 redirects (`--max-time` through the `curl` cli).
 I tried it out and it's pretty simple, easy to use and does the right thing (of course, it's `curl`)!
-So this seems to be the endgame, the ultimate solution for my usecase today, at least from my testing so far.
+So this seems to be the endgame, the ultimate solution for my use case today, at least from my testing so far.

 ## All roads lead to curl